SEA VEGETABLE : Mirin

 [Manufacturer]

-[Processing Facility]
+[Processing place]

-Social Welfare Corporation Amakusa Welfare Association Employment Support Center Piece
+Social Welfare Corporation Amakusa

 Product Characteristics